-APPENDIX 2:

-WORKING WITH CHILDREN CHECKS
+APPENDIX 2: WORKING WITH CHILDREN CHECKS

-Working With Children Checks are required by staff, and certain volunteers and contractors in our school.
+Working With Children Checks are required by staff, and certain volunteers and contractors in our school, as outlined in Child Protection (Working With Children) Act 2012.

 The purpose of the check is to exclude people from working with children and young people who are not suitable.
 A person who has been convicted or found guilty of a listed serious offence against children (whether in NSW or elsewhere) is prohibited from child-related employment.